 A search is composed of all the different query paths you create after accessing a data table, by applying operations to transform your data.
 In Devo, you can run a search in the Data Search area.
 See Searching data to learn more.

 You can easily visualize the whole search tree with its different paths using the Search Tree tool in the search window.

 The search window is where you are taken after running a search.
 This window displays the associated data in table format and offers an extensive range of operations you can use to filter, transform, and enrich your data and build powerful queries.

 Tags are how Devo recognizes an event's data source.
 Every event must be associated with a Devo tag when it is delivered to the Devo Cloud so that the event can be correctly stored, retrieved, and finally parsed for display.
 Learn more in About Devo tags.

-You can visualize and work with events under a specific tag in the search window, selecting the correpsonding tag levels from the Data Search area of the application.
+You can visualize and work with events under a specific tag in the search window, selecting the corresponding tag levels from the Data Search area of the application.

-A widget is any table or chart contained in a dashboard.
+A widget is any table or chart contained in a dashboard or Activeboard.
 They are fed by regularly updated query data.
 Go to Working with dashboard widgets to learn more.